Headscratchers / The Town

 3) Finally, why, fucking why, does his girlfriend love him?
 Stockholm Syndrome?
 The guy is not just a bank robber et cetera, but he gave her extreme trauma and made her emotionally needy... then went and had sex with her.
 It seems that she logically realizes this at one point.
 First, she says that her friends call him a rebound guy from the stress of the bank robbery.
 OK, then when she learns the truth she tells him "is this some weird sick thing you did" and asks why he would do something so terrible.
 He eventually apologizes and... she helps him escape and fools the FBI.
 HUH?
 So an "I'm sorry" covers what's some crazy mindfuck PTSD terror rape?
 That's a bit insane.
 Her help is what totally validates everything he did as ultimately correct... unless there's some alternate explanation where it just shows how emotionally damaged she was, but I doubt that given how the entire world of this movie is in love with Doug...

-The trick is that Doug, Jem, Gloansy, and Dez switch disguises to pose as police officers and/or paramedics, i.e. exact the kinds of people who would be inconspicuous walking around a crime scene.
+- The trick is that Doug, Jem, Gloansy, and Dez switch disguises to pose as police officers and/or paramedics, i.e. exactly the kinds of people who would be inconspicuous walking around a crime scene.
 That is the reason why when wearing a cop uniform, the FBI SWAT officers think Doug is just another cop.
 Furthermore, TruthinTelevision-Doug has his gun drawn and is acting like he belongs there.

-I don't see why you would doubt this.
+- I don't see why you would doubt this.
 They both have a connection to the rink.
-One is a bankrobber and one is suspected of being his accomplice.
-A bunch of money just randomly coming from nowhere is always suspecious.
+One is a bank robber and one is suspected of being his accomplice.
+A bunch of money just randomly coming from nowhere is always suspicious.